Κοινή χρήση μέσω

 Databricks Asset Bundle project templates

-Bundle templates enable users to create bundles in a consistent, repeatable way, by establishing folder structures, build steps and tasks, tests, and other DevOps infrastructure-as-code (IaC) attributes common across a development environment deployment pipeline.
+Bundle templates enable users to create bundles in a consistent, repeatable way, by establishing folder structures, build steps and tasks, tests, and other DevOps infrastructure-as-code (IaC) attributes common across a deployment pipeline.

-For example, if you routinely run Databricks jobs that require custom packages with a time-consuming compilation step upon installation, you can speed up your development loop by creating a bundle template that supports custom container environments.
+For example, if you routinely run Databricks jobs that require custom packages with a time-consuming compilation step upon installation, you can speed up your development loop by creating a bundle template that specifies a custom container environment.

 databricks bundle init default-python

-If you do not specify a default template, the bundle init command presents the set of available templates from which you can choose.
+If you do not specify a template, the bundle init command prompts with the set of available default templates from which you can choose.

 Azure Databricks provides the following default bundle templates: